Indiana Other Deductions

 For more information about this deduction, see Income Tax Information Bulletin #70.

 Enterprise Zone Employee Deduction

 Certain areas within Indiana have been designated as enterprise zones.
 Enterprise zones are established to encourage investment and job growth in distressed urban areas.
-See "About Enterprise Zone Credits" on page 32 of the IT-40 instructions for a list of those cities/locations.
+Use this website to look up contact information for a particular enterprise zone: www.aiez.org/directory.html.
 Your employer will provide Form IT-40QEC to you if you are eligible to claim this deduction.
 The amount of the deduction is one-half (½) of the earned income shown on that form or $7,500, whichever is less.
 If you and your spouse both have received Form IT-40QEC, you may each take this deduction for a combined maximum of $15,000 (no more than $7,500 per qualifying person.)
 You must attach Form IT-40QEC to the Form IT-40 to support any claimed deduction.